General measurements with limited resources and their application to quantum unambiguous state discrimination: Quantum unambiguous state discrimination as a sequential measurement process

 In the previous case of conclusiveness measurement as the first one to be performed, we saw that in the first step we either got an inconclusive answer, in which case the outcome states for both input states were the same, or we got a conclusive answer, in which case the outcome states for the two input states were orthogonal, and thus perfectly distinguishable.

 What can we expect in this scenario, where we first test whether the first state is on the input?
-Let us assume first, that we got the first state on the input; the test shall then show with probability $p_{!}$ that we have state $\ket{\psi_1}$ and with complementary probability we obtain outcome \outc{1'} and we need to perform the second measurement, where answer that we have state $\ket{\psi_2}$ has zero probability and so outcome \outc{?} will be always given.
-In the case we are presented with state $\ket{\psi_2}$, the first measurement has to always provide outcome \outc{1'}; the subsequent measurement shall afterwards lead to conclusive answer \outc{2} with probability $p_{!}$ and with probability $p_?$ lead to inconclusive outcome \outc{?}.
-Let us confirm these expectations.
+Let us assume first, that we got the first state on the input; the test shall then show with probability $p(A_!|\psi_1)$ that we have the state $\ket{\psi_1}$ and with complementary probability $1-p(A_!|\psi_1)=p(A_?|\psi_1)$ we obtain outcome $1'$ and we need to perform the second measurement on the post-measurement state $\ket{\tilde\psi_1}$, where answer that we have the state $\ket{\psi_2}$ has to have zero probability, $p(A_2'|\tilde\psi_1)=0$, and so outcome ? will always be given.